briantbutton/plebgpio/README.md

 It&apos;s universally accessibile.&nbsp;
 Reading and writing to files with names like `btn0` and `led1` can be done from Bash, Python, JavaScript, C and other languages.&nbsp;
-Here is what it looks like using Bash script.

 ## Basic Usage